In-person 4-Day/3-Night Workshop and Retreat

 - You’re ready to share you work and get feedback for revision.
 Attendees are asked to bring two complete picture book manuscripts of 1000 words or fewer, one for individual critique with a faculty mentor and one for workshopping with fellow students.

-- You will receive a link to our virtual classroom where you can introduce yourself to fellow writers, engage in Highlights Foundation related resources (including our Community Standards), and view submission details related to this course.
+- On March 24 you will receive a link to our virtual classroom where you can introduce yourself to fellow writers, engage in Highlights Foundation related resources (including our Community Standards), and view details about the process for whole group workshopping.

-- Submission deadline: March 16.
+- Submission deadline: March 31.
 You’ll be asked to submit two complete picture book manuscripts, up to 1,000 words each.
 One of those manuscripts will be the basis for your 1:1 consultation with faculty; the other will be workshopped with peers.
 Please draft a cover letter with each submission that states a little bit about your reason for writing the story, where you are in the project, and questions you have for your readers.

-- You’ll also be expected to read and become familiar with one manuscript from each member of the group in advance of the workshop.
+- You are expected to read and become familiar with one manuscript from each member of the group in advance of the workshop.